tasb/k8s-basic2advanced-training/labs/lab07.md

 # Secure your pods connections

-On this lab you'll add network policies to your Echo App solution to only allow needed coonections from all your pods.
+On this lab you'll add network policies to your Echo App solution to only allow needed connections from all your pods.

 ## On this lab